 How to Build a Strong SSDI or SSI Application

-Posted on behalf of Phillips Disability, P.C. on Jun 01, 2015 in SSD
+Posted on behalf of Dayes Law Firm PC on Jun 01, 2015 in SSD

 Applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) can be a daunting and often confusing process.
 Follow these seven steps to make sure you have everything you need for a complete application.

 Our team of dedicated attorneys has detailed knowledge of disability laws and decades of experience helping individuals like you through the entire application processes.
 If you encounter difficulties during your application process or are denied for benefits, contact our reputable Phoenix Social Security disability lawyers for guidance and advice about your next steps.
-If you need help in applying for the first time or if your claim has been denied, contact Phillips Disability at 1-800-503-2000 for a free case evaluation.
+If you need help in applying for the first time or if your claim has been denied, contact Dayes Law Firm PC at 1-800-503-2000 for a free case evaluation.

 7 Steps to Prepare Your SSDI or SSI Benefits Application